 As the world’s largest, oldest, and most experienced neurology and neurosurgery departments, our team treats more nervous system conditions than any other pediatric program in the world.
 We provide expert clinical care for children with neurologic conditions, and offer a breadth and depth of subspecialty care to provide the most accurate diagnoses and advanced treatments available.

 Whatever nervous system condition or disorder your child may have, we have a specialist who can help.
 Contact Neurology or Neurosurgery directly for more information about our services or to schedule an appointment.
 We have nearly 40 specialty programs that serve children across a variety of conditions.

 Why choose the Neuroscience Center

 U.S. News & World Report has ranked the Boston Children’s Neurology/Neurosurgery Departments among the best in the nation.

-We offer highly specialized, individualized care and have received high marks for best practices in neurology and neurosurgery and for use of the most advanced technologies.
+We offer highly specialized, individualized care, and we've received high marks for best practices in neurology and neurosurgery and for use of the most advanced technologies.
 We’ve also been accredited for high nursing standards by the American Nurses Credentialing Center.

 A pioneering history

 We're proud to uphold a historical legacy that dates back to 1929, when we became the first dedicated child neurology service at a U.S. pediatric hospital, and where pediatric neurosurgery was first practiced.
 We went on to establish the country's first pediatric epilepsy unit (1944), the first comprehensive pediatric sleep center (1978), and the first dedicated pediatric neurocritical care program (1996).

 As neurologic conditions can be very complex, it’s critical to have a subspecialty care team that includes counselors, nurses, nurse practitioners, geneticists, social workers, and pharmacists who understand the intricacies of these conditions.
 We collaborate with specialists from multiple departments to ensure that each child receives the best possible care.